denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2.markdown

     return mh.asSpreader(Object[].class, argsCount).invoke(allArgs);
 ```

 The whole idea is to hijack an invocation to a native method through its method handle in order to build a desired
-version of the original function description based on the given varargs.
+the version of the original function description based on the given varargs.

 Note: **VarargsInvoker** implementation available in Appendix 2.